-2. kidMania playground: Kids of all ages and abilities can have fun at the kidMania playground at Allen’s Celebration Park.
-Choose from dozens of activities, with each colored section designating a difficulty level.
+2. kidMania playground: Kids of all ages and abilities can have fun at this accessible playground at Allen’s Celebration Park.
+Built in 2003 by volunteers with the Allen Parks Foundation, this playground offers dozens of activities, with each colored section designating a difficulty level.
 Head to the sprayground for water fun after you wrap up at kidMania.
 Allen; 214/509-4700

-4. Flag Pole Hill Park in the Lake Highlands area has your pass to all-inclusive play.
+5. Flag Pole Hill Park in the Lake Highlands area has your pass to all-inclusive play.
 Its all-abilities playground was built with the backing of golf pro and Dallas native Jordan Spieth (whose sister has special needs), among other supporters.
 The play area is designed to encourage physical, cognitive and social growth, with swings, a climbing net, a spinning wheel and more features.
 Dallas; 214/670-4100

-5. Tunnels, slides, swings with back supports, a bucket-seat zipline, a wheelchair-friendly glider, spinner and even quiet domes for kids who are over-stimulated: Dream Park in Fort Worth has it all.
+6. Dream Park: Tunnels, slides, swings with back supports, a bucket-seat zipline, a wheelchair-friendly glider, spinner and even quiet domes for kids who are over-stimulated: Dream Park in Fort Worth has it all.
 The all-abilities playscape, part of Trinity Park along the Clear Fork of the Trinity River, is fenced in for an extra measure of safety.
 Fort Worth; 817/392-5700

-6. Patricia LeBlanc Park in Fort Worth has an all-abilities playground with accessible bridges and swings, sensory areas, an easy-to-navigate ground surface and other features.
+7. Patricia LeBlanc Park in Fort Worth has an all-abilities playground with accessible bridges and swings, sensory areas, an easy-to-navigate ground surface and other features.
 The park had the first playground in the nation with universal design methodology, allowing kids with special needs to play side-by-side with other children.
 Fort Worth; 817/392-5700

-9. PlayGrand Adventures: Your family will have a grand time at PlayGrand Adventures, a colorful, multi-acre park—built to encourage cognitive and motor skill development along with sensory engagement and social interaction.
+9. PlayGrand Adventures: Your family will have a grand time at this colorful, multi-acre park that was built to encourage cognitive and motor skill development along with sensory engagement and social interaction.
 Try out the Adventure Zone, where kids (including toddlers) can climb, swing and spin.
 Adventure Hill has slides, climbing equipment and learning activities.
 The all-abilities park is part of the EpicCentral development, which houses Epic Waters Indoor Waterpark and other recreation areas.
-Grand Prairie
+Grand Prairie; 972/237-8100

-12. Jack Carter Park in Plano has a playground designed to let kiddos of all abilities to play together.
+13. Jack Carter Park in Plano has a playground designed to let kiddos of all abilities to play together.
 Equipment and activities engage children in movement and climbing as well as tactile, visual and auditory experiences.
 You can enjoy the park pond and trails, too.
 Plano; 972/941-7250

-14. The Ann Eisemann Inclusive Playground at Cottonwood Park, located in Richardson, provides 11,000 square feet of entertainment.
+15. Ann Eisemann Inclusive Playground at Cottonwood Park, located in Richardson, provides 11,000 square feet of entertainment.
 There are separate play areas for younger and older kids, a rubber safety surface, four types of swings, an adaptive merry-go-round, roller slides, a sensory garden and more.
 Richardson; 972/744-4300

 Last but not least, an amusement park!

-19. Here’s a theme park everyone can enjoy.
+20. Morgan’s Wonderland: Here’s a theme park everyone can enjoy.
 Morgan’s Wonderland, located in San Antonio, is a first-of-its-kind park built for people with disabilities or special needs in mind.
-Ride the wheelchair-accessible Ferris wheel or carousel, visit Sensory Village, board the Wonderland Express train, play in accessible swings, engage in pirate make-believe, create sand sculptures and music.
+Ride the wheelchair-accessible Ferris wheel or carousel, visit Sensory Village, board the Wonderland Express train, play in accessible swings, engage in pirate make-believe, or create sand sculptures and music.